Overview

 Soracom Flux is a low-code IoT application builder designed for advanced automation.
 Applications built with Flux are called Flux Apps.

 The input data to a Flux App can take various forms, such as sensor data or camera images.
 In a Flux App, you can process or analyze this input data using AI and cloud services to generate output data.
-The output data can be used to directly control IoT devices via webhooks or send notifications via Slack, email or LINE Notify, or as input for additional Flux App components.
+The output data can be used to directly control IoT devices via webhooks or send notifications via Slack, email, LINE Notify, or as input for additional Flux App components.

 Flux product overview diagram